-The following example explains the setting of the D5 output:
+The following example explains the setting of Output 5:

-The output is to be set as a pulse output for the total actual volume (V_t) with the scaling 5 m3/pulse and the maximum output frequency of 2 Hz.
+The output is to be set as a pulse output for the total actual volume ( $V_t$ ) with the scaling 5 m/pulse and the maximum output frequency of 2 Hz.

 To do this, call the menu: 16242 - Output assignment.
 Set the switching/pulse output card (Card 3) and Channel 5.
-The output is declared as a pulse output using Mode (display: V_b (undisturbed volume)).
-At Assign the Enter key is pressed until V_t is obtained.
-The scaling (5 m3/pulse) and then the maximum frequency (2 Hz \rightarrow T{on} = 250 ms - see Part 1, Chap.
-3.4.6.4) is set via Specify.
+The is declared as a pulse output using Mode (display: V (undisturbed volume)).
+At Assignment the Enter key is pressed until $V_t$ is obtained.
+The scaling (5 m3/pulse) and then the maximum frequency (2 Hz) is set via Specify.
 The display then appears as follows: